A web browser sends a request to a web server. The request goes to port1 number 80 on the serving computer. A request looks like this:

 Some characters are not allowed to appear in a URL.
 In order to circumvent the restrictions on allowed characters, percent encoding or URL encoding substitutes disallowed characters.
 The method used is to substitute disallowed characters with a hexadecimal number, preceded by a percent sign.

-For example, if one types @&=+?# into the above HTML
+For example, if one types @&=+?#

 form, the browser converts this string of disallowed characters into